-I use 2 different composters that I recommend.
-I have been creating great compost from each one.
-One is the Sun-Mar 200 50-Gallon Rotating Compost Bin.
-You can read more about my experiences with the Sun-Mar as a continuous composter.
-The other composter that I really like is the Compact Compost Tumbler This compost tumbler creates larger batches of compost than the Sun-Mar.
-Each of these composting tumblers works very well and has different advantages.
-The Sun-Mar creates small amounts of compost continuously.
-And the Compostumbler creates larger batches of compost that take anywhere from a few weeks to a few months depending on your mixture of greens and browns and the size of the materials that you put in.
+I use one composter that I recommend.
+I have been creating great compost with this one.
+This compost tumbler creates large batches of compost and works very well and has different advantages.
+The Compostumbler creates larger batches of compost that take anywhere from a few weeks to a few months depending on your mixture of greens and browns and the size of the materials that you put in.

 There are a few keypoints to remember.

 There are 2 very important things to know about composting: